MaureenHubka/School_District_Analysis/README.md

 Scores by school spending
 Scores by school size
 Scores by school type
-Since it affected overall passing percenatages also, it may not be true reflection of how charter schools perform versus District.

 ![image_DelivThreeAnalysisCharter.png](DelivThreeAnalysisCharter.png)

-Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

 This reapeated analysisc can have a significant impact on future budgeting for Thomas High School.
 The school may get extra monies, becasue it appears they need it to bring up overall percentage of passing scores.
 On the other hand, school adminsitrator and teacher evaluations or bonuses may be negatively affected.